za-rakib/wishHut/README.md

 ## Live Site : [https://wish-hut-client.web.app/](https://wish-hut-client.web.app/)
 ## Admin panel live site: [https://wish-hut-admin.web.app/](https://wish-hut-admin.web.app/)
 ## Server site:[https://github.com/za-rakib/wish_hut-api](https://github.com/za-rakib/wish_hut-api)
-1.A full-stack e-commerce website.
+1. A full-stack e-commerce website.
 In this project client, admin, and server is done differently.
 Only the admin can access the admin panel.Admin can add, delete, and update products.

-The customer will be able to order the product.
+2. The customer will be able to order the product.
 Once the order is completed, you will be able to pay by card.
 # To view admin activity, log in using this email (Email: admin@gmail.com,pass:123456)